-The Haemophilus influenzae type b (Hib) vaccine helps protect against bacterial infections due to Hib, such as pneumonia and meningitis.
+The Haemophilus influenzae type b (Hib) vaccine helps protect against bacterial infections due to Hib Haemophilus influenzae Infections Haemophilus influenzae are gram-negative bacteria that can cause infection in the respiratory tract, which can spread to other organs.
+Infection is spread through sneezing, coughing, or touching... read more , such as pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
+Pneumonia is one of the most common causes of death worldwide.
+Often, pneumonia is the final... read more and meningitis Introduction to Meningitis Meningitis is inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid space).
+Meningitis can be... read more .
 These infections may be serious in children.
 Use of the vaccine has decreased the incidence of serious Hib infections in children by 99%.
 These infections are uncommon in adults with a healthy immune system and a functioning spleen.

 Different formulations of the vaccine are available.

 The Hib vaccine is given as an injection into a muscle.
-Doses are given at age 2 months and 4 months or at age 2 months, 4 months, and 6 months, depending on which formulation is used.
+As a part of routine childhood vaccination Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more , doses are given at age 2 months and 4 months or at age 2 months, 4 months, and 6 months, depending on which formulation is used.
 In either case, a final dose is given at age 12 to 15 months (for a total of three or four doses).

 All children should be vaccinated.

-The Hib vaccine is also recommended for adults who were not vaccinated as children and who are at increased risk of these infections, such as the following:
+The Hib vaccine is also recommended for older children, adolescents, and adults who were not vaccinated and who are at increased risk of this infection, such as the following: